Then & Now: How Kitchener’s Blue Box Program Launched Modern Day Recycling

 Recycling has rarely been so prominent in the news.
 Signs of trouble first started brewing six years ago, when some 70 Canadian shipping containers sent to the Philippines full of recyclable material turned out to be contaminated with non-recyclables.
 The issue made its way into nightly news reports as Ottawa and Manila tussled over what to do with the rotting recycling rejects.
 The material was returned to Canada, at a cost to Canadians of $1.14 million.

 It wasn’t just about the Philippines.
-In 2018, China announced it
+I

 Already have an account?
 Sign in.